 May produced The Station Agent, directed by then first-time director Tom McCarthy, which starred Peter Dinklage, Patricia Clarkson and Bobby Cannavale, The Fog of War (Errol Morris), Stevie (Steve James), The War Tapes (Deborah Scranton), and Bonneville (Chris Rowley), starring Jessica Lange and Kathy Bates.
 Recently May released his directorial debut, the documentary Kids for Cash, a film about greed, corruption and kids.
 Quotes like “Riveting,” “Shocking,” and “Gifted Storyteller” from the likes of The New York Times, The Hollywood Reporter and Variety have been used to describe the film.
 May’s projects have been distributed by Miramax, Sony, Lions Gate, 20th Century Fox, and Comcast/Universal.
-May’s latest film, Lust for Gold: A Race Against Time, is set for a fall 2020 release.
+May’s latest film, Lust for Gold: A Race Against Time, is set for a spring 2021 release.
 May is in active development on a number of film and TV projects.

 An Emmy award-winning producer and recipient of the Gracie Award for Women in Television, Smith was supervising producer, then executive producer/showrunner of All My Children.
 She worked closely with the show’s creator, Agnes Nixon, in developing long-term story arcs, overseeing and collaborating within the writer’s room.
 Smith produced and delivered 250 hours of network (ABC) programing per year over her 23 years.
 Smith eventually brought the series to Hulu.
 As an executive at Prospect Park, she developed the re-booted drama, hired and oversaw the writing and producing team, and was responsible for show budgets, ultimately creating and streaming 46 episodes.